MartinLarsSvanteJohansson/BezierCurves/README.md

-# Bézier Curves
+# BÃ©zier Curves
 ---------------------
-This project contains some mathematical fun and various algorithms for manipulating cubic Bézier curves.
+This project contains some mathematical fun and various algorithms for manipulating cubic BÃ©zier curves.

 Below is a short description of the theory (not yet merged in ...).